-ANNAPOLIS — Maryland lawmakers discussed a bill Thursday to create a commission to improve Metrorail safety, which needs to be done swiftly in order to get back nearly $9 million.
+ANNAPOLIS — Maryland lawmakers discussed a bill Thursday to create a commission to improve Metrorail safety, which needs to be done swiftly in order to get back nearly $9 million in federal funding.

 The Federal Transit Administration announced Friday the money from fiscal 2017 for Maryland, D.C. and Virginia will be withheld until each jurisdiction approves a safety program for Metro and a group to oversee Metrorail operations.